 Also, since yolks take longer to defrost than the whites, you can smush the yolks through the bag with your fingers.
 It helps distribute the warmth to the rest of the egg and speeds along the process a bit.

 The microwave is not a good way to defrost eggs.
 This method does not work because the whites will cook while the yolks are still defrosting.

 You probably want to know if frozen eggs work as well as fresh eggs in recipes, right?
 Well, almost.
 You might not want to bake a souffle with them, but the eggs certainly work fine as scrambled eggs or in basic baked goods.

 Thawed egg whites will beat to better volume if you allow them to sit at room temperature for about 30 minutes.
 It is recommended that you use thawed frozen eggs only in recipes that are thoroughly cooked through.

 If you have a surplus of eggs, you can freeze egg yolks and whites separately if you plan to use them separately later, or you can gently stir yolks and whites together and put the mixed egg in a container.

 - Expiration date: You can freeze eggs for up to one year in a home freezer.

 - Freezing portions: If you choose to only freeze egg whites, you might want to use a standard ice cube tray for each egg white.
 This makes measuring easier.
-Once each egg white is frozen, you transfer the cubes to a freezer container.
+Once each egg white is frozen, you transfer the cubes to a freezer container or bag.
 Each cube measures as one egg white.